LasithaPrabodha/lasithaprabodha/README.md

 ### Hi there! 👋

-I'm Lasitha Prabodha Weligampola, a Full Stack and Mobile Engineer with 6+ years of experience.
-Specializing in Angular/ReactJS and ASP.NET Core, currently enhancing mobile app development skills at Fanshawe College.
-Let's connect and innovate in tech!
+I'm Lasitha Prabodha Weligampola.

+I design and develop engaging web, mobile, and API experiences with Angular, React Native, ASP.NET Core and more.

+I'm always eager to bring my skills and enthusiasm for new challenges.

+Let's collaborate!

 In the past, I have used these technologies to develop solutions.